jiefugong/TFTAnalyzer/README.md

 ### TFT Scraper
 A tool used to provide insight into your active TFT game.
 More details to come later.

+#### Usage
+TODO: Commands should not directly call main.py in the future.
+Need to package project `python main.py --user <username>` -> Creates a request and analyzes basic data for one user `python main.py --image <path/to/image>` -> Given a path to a loading screen image, analyzes all players `python main.py` -> Attempts to screenshot an active LoL Loading Screen Window (Mac OSX only, for now)

 #### TO-DO

 - Add MyPy support